Youth-codecamp/.github/profile/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-Follow%20Us-orange)](https://www.instagram.com/youthcodecamp)
 ## Empowering Youth Through Technology 🚀

-Welcome to Youth Code Camp, a non-profit project dedicated to creating a collaborative environment for young programmers.
+Welcome to Youth Code Camp, a project dedicated to creating a collaborative environment for young programmers.
 Our mission is to empower young minds through technology, providing them with a space to work together, learn, innovate, and showcase their projects.

 ### About Us 🌐